JGLTechnologies/KeyboardSoundPlayer/README.md

 KeyboardSoundPlayer is a program written in python that allows you to play a certain mp3 file when a certain key is pressed.
 You can use an already made mp3, or paste in a YouTube url and have KeyboardSoundPlayer convert it to and mp3 for you.
+The code for the GUI can be found here https://github.com/JGLTechnologies/KeyboardSoundPlayerGUI

 ### <a href="https://jgltechnologies.com/KeyboardSoundPlayer/download">Download</a>